oloapinivad/MiLES/README.md

 - Support for figures format in png, pdf or eps - by J. von Hardenberg
 - Removed dependencies on R-files saving blocking data (using now NetCDF)
 - Blocking timeseries available in NetCDF
-- NetCDF4 Zip for blockin output files
+- NetCDF4 Zip for blocking output files
 - Support for different model calendar: 30-day, Gregorian and No-Leap-Year
 - ~36x faster linear regression for EOFs (.fit.lm function)
 - Improved speed in blocking for long timeseries: ~2.5x faster for 30years (predeclaration of arrays)